-Until May 2020 we are running a crowed funding campaign on the Nutribute platform.
-With this voluntary financing scheme money will be collected for a floating island in Klaipeda, Lithuania.
+Until May 2020 we implemented crowed funding campaign on the Nutribute platform.
+This voluntary financing scheme supported floating island installation in Klaipėda, Lithuania.
 Click here for more information.

 Coastal municipalities in Lithuania, Poland and Germany are supported by our project experts to find the best installation sites for floating wetlands in order to maximize nutrient removal, gain additional aesthetics benefits to boost tourism and to prevent spatial conflicts of use.
 Cross-border co-operation along the South Baltic Coast will allow us to test both technological and socio-economical methodologies in different environments.

 First floating island were installed in the Curonian lagoon, Darss-Zingst and Szczecin lagoon in 2018 and 2019.

 Together with our cooperation partner – the Federal State Institute of Agriculture and Fishery MV – we installed the first two small floating islands in the aquaculture research station in Born at the Darss-Zingst Bodden Chain in 2018.
 The two floating wetlands, made out of stainless steel mesh filled with reed stems, were planted with a variety of native emergent macrophytes.
 In the first year we wanted to find out which plants can adapt best to the special site conditions, grow well and remove most efficiently phosphorus and nitrogen from the eutrophicated waters.
 The islands are installed at the outlet of the aquaculture pond (sturgeon cultivation) and we monitored the water quality as well as nutrient removal in the plant biomass.